cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

 <br>

-  - adds bls signature verification and operations over bls12-381, a cryptographic primitive allowing to get 120+ bits of security for operations over pairing friendly curve compared to the existing bn254 precompile that only provides 80 bits of security
+  - adds bls signature verification and operations over `bls12-381`, a cryptographic primitive allowing to get `120+` bits of security for operations over pairing friendly curve (compared to the existing `bn254` precompile that only provides `80` bits of security)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/8107c4b3-5bd0-4a79-b1eb-4eb6c771c022" width="80%"/>
 </p>

+  - ddos protection:
-  - ddos protection: *a sane implementation of this eip should not contain potential infinite loops (it is possible and not even hard to implement all the functionality without while loops) and the gas schedule accurately reflects the time spent on computations of the corresponding function (precompiles pricing reflects an amount of gas consumed in the worst case where such a case exists)*
+    - *a sane implementation of this eip should not contain potential infinite loops (it is possible and not even hard to implement all the functionality without while loops) and the gas schedule accurately reflects the time spent on computations of the corresponding function (precompiles pricing reflects an amount of gas consumed in the worst case where such a case exists)*

 <br>